Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 And if you want to learn how to blend in face painting, you will need special blending brushes.
-The best ones on the market are Cameleon blending brushes:
+The best face painting brushes on the market are Cameleon blending brushes:

-Additional tools to store and take care of your brushes
+Additional tools to store and take care of your face paint brushes

 If you don’t have a paint station that includes a department for storing brushes, the best way to store and display them are brush cases or brush wallets, especially the ones that have inserts and keep the bristles of each brush untouched.

 We recommend this brush wallet:

 Also, you will need to clean and sanitize your brushes after each painting.
 For these purposes, you will need a special brush soap.
 Use to deep clean your brushes after your gigs: Lather your brushes with Lush Brush to remove all of the face paint residues.

 Last, but not least, if you are going PRO, we highly recommend you to get this brush tub!
 The holes on the sides will make it easy to store your brushes while painting.
 Three separate chambers for water will help with changing your rinsing water less often and the rigid bottom will help you loosen your face paint more quickly and efficiently.